 Links

-Links, or hyperlinks, on the web are the primary form of navigation.
+Links, hyperlinks, or anchor elements, on the web are the primary form of navigation.
 Without them, the web as we know it would be a very different place.
+Links are used to navigate to other pages on the web, files, email addresses, or to navigate to other parts of the same page.
+Let's learn what the difference between absolute and relative links is, and what ID links are.

 Absolute Links

-Absolute links are links that are given an exact destination.
+Absolute links are links that are given an exact destination to a web page.
 Creating an absolute link can be done with an anchor tag, or a

 Giving your anchor tag a destination is done by giving a value to the href